 When it comes to losing weight, calorie counting is crazy, but shifting your attention to the types of foods you eat and focusing on mindful eating can make all the difference.
 Low-carb diets have a reputation for producing fast weight loss without feeling hungry or needing to count calories.
 In fact, many people experience weight loss following a low-carb diet even if they’ve tried “everything else” and never got the results they were looking for.

-A 2014 study conducted by the National Institutes of Health found that after comparing the two in overweight adults, low-carb diets were more effective for weight loss and cardiovascular risk factor reduction than the low-fat diets were, as demonstrated by 148 participants following both types of dietary plans over 12 months.
+A 2014 study conducted by the National Institutes of Health found that after comparing the two in overweight adults, low-carb diets were more effective for weight loss and cardiovascular risk factor reduction compared to low-fat diets, as demonstrated by 148 participants following both types of dietary plans over 12 months.
+(5)

-Why are low-carb diets so effective for shedding excess pounds, even in people who normally struggle to lose weight?
+Why are low-carb diets, especially the keto diet, so effective for shedding excess pounds, even in people who normally struggle to lose weight?
 When we eat foods with sugar and carbohydrates, the hormone insulin is released as a reaction in order to elevate blood glucose (sugar).
 Insulin is often called a “fat-storage hormone” because one of its jobs is to signal cells to store as much available energy as possible.
 This energy is initially stored as glycogen from the glucose found in carbohydrates, since glycogen is our “primary” energy.

 By eliminating carbohydrates from the diet and keeping the body’s glycogen stores low or almost empty, we can prevent insulin from being released and storing fat.
 Less insulin circulating around our bloodstream means that the body is forced to use up all of its glycogen stores, then reach into fat stores tucked away in our adipose tissue (body fat) for ongoing fuel.